vicendev/data-structures-labs/README.md

 - Queue
 - Stack
+- Single Linked List
+- Double Linked List
+- Skip List
+- Hash Table
 - More to come...

-The application is designed to be used as a learning tool for data structures and algorithms.
+The application is designed to be used as a learning project for data structures and algorithms.
 The application is not meant to be used in production.

 ### Installation

 To install the application, follow these steps:

 1. Clone the repository: